-- Type A category is clothing made exclusively of fabric made from inherently flame-resistant fibers that are tolerant to high-laundry and finishing temperatures
+- Category A clothing is made exclusively from fabric made of inherently flame-resistant (FR) fibers that are tolerant to high-laundry and finishing temperatures

-- Type B: inherently FR fabrics that have limitations on the maximum temperature for laundering and finishing
+- Category B is inherently FR fabrics that have limitations on the maximum temperature for laundering and finishing

-- Type D: FR fabrics that are a combination of fabrics that are Type A, and/or B, and/or C.
+- Category D is FR fabrics that are a combination of fabrics that are Type A, and/or B, and/or C.

-- Type X: FR clothing with specific label instructions prohibiting laundering (i.e. “Dry Clean Only” or “Do Not Wash”) Information must be provided on the performance characteristics and maintenance needs
+- Category X includes FR clothing with specific label instructions prohibiting laundering (i.e. “Dry Clean Only” or “Do Not Wash”).
+Information must be provided on the performance characteristics and maintenance needs

 Responsibilities of end users include: